Putinism

 Putinism (путинизм) is the social, political, and economic system of Russia formed during the political leadership of Vladimir Putin.
+There are three stages of Putinism; Classical Putinism (1999–2008), Tandem-Phase (2008–2012) and Developed Putinism (2012–present).
 It is characterized by the concentration of political and financial powers in the hands of "siloviks", current and former "people with shoulder marks", coming from a total of 22 governmental enforcement agencies, the majority of them being the Federal Security Service (FSB), Ministry of Internal Affairs of Russia, Armed Forces of Russia, and National Guard of Russia.
 According to Arnold Beichman, "Putinism in the 21st century has become as significant a watchword as Stalinism was in the 20th."

 The "Chekist takeover" of the Russian state and economic assets has been allegedly accomplished by a clique of Putin's close associates and friends who gradually became a leading group of Russian oligarchs and who "seized control over the financial, media and administrative resources of the Russian state", and restricted democratic freedoms and human rights.
 According to Julie Anderson, Russia has been transformed to an "FSB state".
 Mass de-politicization has been described as an important element of Putinism's social course.
-The mass social involvement being discouraged, the politics are reduced to "pure management" left to those who are in power, free from the interference of the masses.
-In exchange for non-involvement in the politics, Putinism's social contract offers limited amount of freedom in the private life.
+Mass social involvement being discouraged, politics are reduced to "pure management" left to those who are in power, free from interference by the masses.
+In foreign affairs, Putinism has been described as nationalist and neo-imperialist.

+Putinism was first used in the article by Andrey Piontkovsky published on 11 January 2000 in Sovetskaya Rossiya, and placed on the Yabloko website on the same day.
+He characterized Putinism as "the highest and final stage of bandit capitalism in Russia, the stage where, as one half-forgotten classic said, the bourgeoisie throws the flag of the democratic freedoms and the human rights overboard; and also as a war, 'consolidation' of the nation on the ground of hatred against some ethnic group, attack on freedom of speech and information brainwashing, isolation from the outside world and further economic degradation".

 Characteristics

 Sociologists, economists, and political scientists emphasize different features of the system.
+M. Urnov and V. Kasamara established among political scientists "direct signs of the departure of the current political system of Russia from the basic principles of competition policy".